robinboncoeur/mygitblender/README.md

 * Download the **Figureshaders-master.zip** file and install the script in Blender using the above instructions.

-* Find the .csv files: **image_list.csv** and **path_list.csv** will be in your unzip folder.
+* Find the .csv files: **image_list.csv** and **parm_list.csv** will be in your unzip folder.
 Copy the image_list.csv to each skin-texture image folder.
 You will need to edit this file: in Windows and Linux use either a plain text editor or in a spreadsheet program such as Excel or LibreOffice Calc (free), or on the Mac, in LibreOffice.
 See notes below on how and why LibreOffice is recommended for the Mac.

 The **image_list.csv** file should look something like this when you've finished editing (using Antonia textures as an example):